OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Autoroute

-A custom Permalink used for Routing.
+A part that dynamically creates and registers a url to access a content item.
 It can use a Liquid pattern to be automatically generated.
 See [Autoroute](../reference/modules/Autoroute)

 ### Bag

 A collection of content items of a certain type in a parent content item.
+The content items are aggregated in the bag.

 ### List

-To attach content items to a parent Container (Ex: A blog contains a list of blog posts).
+A list of content items to a parent container (Ex: A blog contains a list of blog posts).
+The content items are referenced.
 See [List](../reference/modules/List)

 ### Taxonomy

-A category that contains specific terms.
+A hierarchy of content items that are used as references for other content items.
+Also called managed vocabularies.
+And example is a list of colors which can then be attached to products.
+Also often used for categories of articles for instance.
 See [Taxonomies](../reference/modules/Taxonomies)

 ### Admin menu

-A custom link added in the left admin menu.
+A hierarchy of menu items that are displayed in the admin section of the site.
 See [Admin menu](../reference/modules/AdminMenu)

 ### Alias

-A way to identify an item with a key that you can call to retrieve it, instead of an Id.
+A part that generates A way to identify an item with a key that you can call to retrieve it, instead of an Id.
 See [Alias](../reference/modules/Alias)

 ### Content Preview